Nanyang, Henan

 Nanyang is a prefecture-level city in the southwest of Henan province, China.
 The city with the largest administrative area in Henan, Nanyang borders Xinyang to the southeast, Zhumadian to the east, Pingdingshan to the northeast, Luoyang to the north, Sanmenxia to the northwest, the province of Shaanxi to the west, and the province of Hubei to the south.

-Nanyang is known for its outstanding people and land, producing numerous talents.
-In history, it nurtured the "sage of science" Zhang Heng, "sage of medicine" Zhang Zhongjing, "sage of commerce" Fan Li, and "sage of intelligence" Zhuge Liang.
-It also nurtured contemporary celebrities such as philosopher Feng Youlan, military strategist Peng Xuefeng, novelist Yao Xueyin, inventor Wang Yongmin, and writer Er Yuehe.
+Nanyang was the home of various important figures in Chinese history.
+It nurtured the "sage of science" Zhang Heng, "sage of medicine" Zhang Zhongjing, "sage of commerce" Fan Li, and "sage of intelligence" Zhuge Liang.
+It has also been home to contemporary celebrities such as philosopher Feng Youlan, military strategist Peng Xuefeng, novelist Yao Xueyin, inventor Wang Yongmin, and writer Er Yuehe.

 Names

 In the name "Nanyang" (南阳 (南陽, Nányáng)), Nan (南) means south, and Yang (阳/陽) means sun—the south side of a mountain, or the north side of a river, in Chinese is called Yang.
 The name came from Nanyang Commandery, a commandery established in the region during the Warring States period.
-Before the name "Nanyang" became associated with the city itself, it was referred to as "Wan" (宛).Nanyang, also known as Wan, Nandu, and Dixiang.
+Before the name "Nanyang" became associated with the city itself, it was referred to as "Wan" (宛).
+Nanyang, also known as Wan, Nandu, and Dixiang.

 History

-550,000 years ago, Nanzhao Man inhabited near Xinghuashan, Nanzhao.
+550,000 years ago, Nanzhao Man (Homo Erectus) inhabited near Xinghuashan, Nanzhao.
 Between 5,000 BCE and 3,000 BCE, a substantial Neolithic settlement thrived in Huangshan, situated north of Nanyang.
 Excavations of the Huangshan ruins have uncovered remnants of jade workshops, high-level tombs, wharves, and granaries.
 The Huangshan Archeological Site provided insight into the formation of Chinese civilization.
 The Baliqiao site in Fangcheng County is a core settlement of the Erlitou culture.
 It served as an important hub for the transfer and control of resources.
 Nanyang was the capital of the state of Shen in the first millennium BCE.
 After the unification of the six states by Qin, the "relocation of unruly people to Nanyang" brought together the wealthy and skilled merchants and artisans of the six states, promoting the development of Nanyang's economy, especially the iron smelting industry, which became one of the national iron smelting centers.
 It became commercially important under the Han dynasty, as it had many iron foundries and other manufacturing sites, and also fell at the convergence of routes between major cities.
 It's an important city of the Silk Road.
 Emperor Gengshi's enthronement took place on the banks of the Bai River in Nanyang.
 Later, with the help of the 28 generals of the Cloud Terrace and the financial support of Nanyang, Liu Xiu successfully ascended to power and established the Eastern Han dynasty.
 Nanyang became the southern capital, ranking as the second largest city after Luoyang, the capital.
 During that time, Nanyang was home to numerous influential families.
 Nanyang subsequently declined somewhat in importance, but remained a political and cultural center of southwestern Henan province and a hub for trade.